 We reached Seronera information center at around 6 PM, and when I asked about the exact location of Sero6 special campsite, we were told we need to return south and after passing the airstrip we will find a signpost pointing to left, for all the Sero special campsites, numbered from 1 to 6.
 We indeed found the signpost, but what was written on it was: “Sero 1-5”.
-Hmm… Well, they probably must have added sixth campsite later and didn’t change the signpost.
+Hmm… Well, they probably must have added the sixth campsite later and didn’t change the signpost.
 The track to the campsites was quite rough and longer than we have anticipated.
-When we finally reached one of the campsites and ask one of the staff there about the location of Sero6, he explained the situation to us: In this area, there are indeed only 5 campsites, numbered 1 to 5.
+When we finally reached one of the campsites, and ask one of the staff there about the location of Sero 6, he explained the situation to us: In this area, there are indeed only 5 campsites, numbered 1 to 5.
 Sero 6 is located about 15 km further north, in the direction toward the Lobo area.

-So we have lost more than half an hour due to wrong info from park information center!
+So, we have lost more than half an hour due to the wrong info from the park information center!
 Back we went, passed the info center and after crossing the double bridge (a new bridge was built across Seronera river, parallel to the abandoned old one), we have found a signpost to Sero6 campsite to the left.
 We have reached it in the last minutes of the daylight, just early enough to set up camp before the night.

-Sero 6 is not among the best special campsites in Seronera area.
+Sero 6 is not among the best special campsites in the Seronera area.
 The view from camp was nothing to write home about, particularly with the very tall grass at this time.
-Also, during our two night there, we’ve got the impression that the area around the camp is not particularly rich with animals.
-But we were alone in the bush and that’s what we have came for here.
+Also, during our two nights there, we’ve got the impression that the area around the camp is not particularly rich with animals.
+But we were alone in the bush and that’s what we have come for here.
 Well, not quite!
 When we arrived back to our campsite in the evening for the second night, there was another camp set out by a tour operator not far away, on the other side of a narrow strip of some trees and bushes.
-I wasn’t in the mood for arguing about our exclusive reservation of the campsite with them, as we could barely see them through the bush from our spot and they were actually very quiet, but evidently there is a problem with double bookings of special campsites in Serengeti.
+I wasn’t in the mood for arguing about our exclusive reservation of the campsite with them, as we could barely see them through the bush from our spot, and they were actually very quiet, but evidently there is a problem with double bookings of special campsites in Serengeti.

 Game viewing in the Lobo was nice, but we didn’t see any cats.
 However, on our morning return toward Seronera, we noticed fresh lion tracks on the road.
-And indeed, not a kilometer along the road, we spotted two magnificent males coming toward us in tall grass.
+And indeed, not a kilometer along the road, we spotted two magnificent males, coming toward us in tall grass.
 They crossed the road immediately behind our car and vanished in the tall grass on the other side.
 If we had come a minute earlier or later, we wouldn’t have any idea lions are so close nearby.

-We noticed that the elephants around Lobo were generally a lot more nervous than in Seronera area.
+We noticed that the elephants around Lobo were generally a lot more nervous than in the Seronera area.
 And we were very excited to finally see the klipspringer – the first one for us.

-When we arrived at the campsite, we were unpleasantly surprised to find a group of workers there, building a large camp, obviously for mobile operator.
-They explained that they were instructed to build the camp in next few days, but the clients will actually arrive only next week.
+When we arrived at the campsite, we were unpleasantly surprised to find a group of workers there, building a large camp, obviously for a mobile operator.
+They explained that they were instructed to build the camp in the next few days, but the clients will actually arrive only next week.
 And the camp will then be in operation for at least two weeks.

 As there is plenty of space there, we positioned our camp slightly away from their working area, hidden behind some bush, so we were not bothered.
 We didn’t see them while they were working, nor did we hear them while we were in our camp.
 Actually, they were all very nice and friendly, they even came to invite us to join them at their evening fire.

-I believe this is what is happening regarding those double bookings: operator books special campsite for a specific period for their guests.
+I believe this is what is happening regarding those double bookings: an operator books a special campsite for a specific period for their guests.
 But as constructing such large camp (4 large luxurious tents for the guests, kitchen tent, large dining tent, toilets, generator, water supplies,…) takes quite some time, they send their building crew few days in advance, ignoring the fact that someone else might have booked that campsite during that time.
-And it seems to me that this doesn’t bother park authorities at all.
+And it seems to me, that this doesn’t bother park authorities at all.